How to Start Exercising Again?

 In fact, once you establish the connection between exercise and relieving stress, you'll have no trouble picking up where you left off even after an extended break.

 Who said you can't take cheat days?
 However, don't limit yourself to just rewarding yourself with just some special foods.
-Again, be mindful of everything you do to avoid messing up your exercise efforts.
+Again, be mindful of everything you do to avoid messing up your workout exercises and exercise efforts.

 There are plenty of ways to treat yourself without wrecking your diet.
 You can get a massage, go on a road trip, go somewhere with your friends for a quick getaway, and explore other fun and rewarding ideas!
 You deserve it!